 Davis was also a discus standout.
 As a senior, Davis helped lead Blue Springs to a Class 5 Missouri State Championship title, capturing first-place finishes in shot put and discus in the process.
 He had a throw of 214-4 in the discus as a senior, the best prep mark in the nation in 2015.

 Carlos Davis is the son of Carl and Tracy Davis.
 He was born on Aug.
 22, 1996, and is the older of the Davis twins by five minutes.
-Carlos is a child, youth and family studies major.
-He is a two-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
+Carlos is a child, youth and family studies major and a two-time Nebraska Scholar-Athlete Honor Roll selection.
+He is a three-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
 He has volunteered his time with Uplifting Athletes, Husker Heroes, the FCA and local school and hospital visits.